KrishArul26/Live-Face-Mask-Detection-Using-Faster_rcnn/README.md

 <h2 align="center"> Live-Face-Mask-Detection-Using-Faster_rcnn</h2>

+<h4 align="center"> In this project, whether a person is wearing a mask or not mask as well as it will show the confidence value of the prediction.</h4>

 <p align="center">
   <img width="300" src="https://user-images.githubusercontent.com/74568334/120844016-1a680b00-c56f-11eb-82f4-540eed511788.jpg">
 </p>

 <h3 align="center"> <span style="color:green">Face Mask Detection system built with OpenCV, Keras/TensorFlow using Deep Learning and Computer Vision concepts like faster-rcnn in order to detect face masks in real-time video streams.</span></h3>